michellehand/michellehand/README.md

 ## Hi there 👋

-I’m a healthcare data strategist with the curiosity of a journalist, the creativity of an artist, and the grit of a thru-hiker.
+I’m a healthcare data strategist with the curiosity of a journalist, the creativity of an artist, and the endurance of a thru-hiker.
 I specialize in translating complex claims data into actionable insights.
-My work sits at the intersection of analytics, storytelling, and systems thinking—whether I’m building dashboards, evaluating healthcare utilization trends, or optimizing benefit strategies.
-I bring a thoughtful, grounded approach to every project, with a deep respect for both the human impact behind the data and the structure required to make sense of it.
+My work lives at the intersection of analytics, systems thinking, and narrative clarity—whether I’m building dashboards, optimizing benefit strategies, or exploring new ways to communicate health trends.
+I bring a thoughtful, steady presence to every project, grounded in both technical skill and human understanding.

-My skills include SQL, Power BI, Tableau and Python.
+Skills: SQL, Power BI, Tableau and Python.

 <!--
 **michellehand/michellehand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.